gammasynth/omni/README.md

 - A simple, skinnable, command terminal UI.

+- Console output history can be hidden/toggled.

+- Window can be resized and UI elements minimized, allowing for a simple single line-entry terminal.

 - User-added command execution via high-level programming.

 - The command terminal will call an entered command via the OS terminal, if it does not recognize the entered command as an existing user-added command.

 - Optional in-app file browser UI alongside the command terminal.

+- Files and folders can be toggled as 'favorites' to be shown in a side-menu in the file browser UI.

+- Optional DB console output for the internal operation of the omni instance.

 - Piped & Tracked external executable processes, with data logged per session.